Azure/devops-governance/CONCEPT.md

 When developing a governance model for your organization, it is important to remember that Azure Resource Management (ARM) is only _one_ way to manage resources.
 Other deployment methods must also be secured and governance applied.

-When introducing automation via CI/CD pipelines, be aware that the Role Based Access Control (RBAC) model must be applied at **multiple layers**.
+By introducing automation via CI/CD pipelines, be aware that the Role Based Access Control (RBAC) model must be applied at **multiple layers**.
 This code sample deploys many of these layers and show how they can be configured together in a unified governance model.

 The following diagram illustrates a baseline CI/CD workflow with [Azure DevOps](https://dev.azure.com).
 The red lock icon <img src="./images/icon-lock.svg" valign="bottom"> indicates security permissions which must be configured by the user.
 Not configuring or mis-configuring permissions will leave your workloads vulnerable.

 ![End to End Governance](./images/e2e-governance-scm-to-arm.svg)

 To successfully secure your workloads, you must leverage a combination of security permissions configurations and human checks in your workflow.
 RBAC will prevent individual developers from making destructive changes.
-Build pipelines, however often run with priviledged identities and will happily destroy your workloads if instructed to do so in the pipeline code.
+Build pipelines, however often run with privileged identities and will happily destroy your workloads if instructed to do so in the pipeline code.
 To prevent this from happening, you should configure [branch policies](https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops) on your repository to require human approval before accepting changes that trigger automation pipelines.

 | Deployment Step | Responsibility | Description |
 |:--|:--|:--|